andreafortuna/andreafortuna.github.com/_posts/2015/2015-10-26-john-duarte-english-suite.md

 ![English Suite](/ukulele/images/englishsuite.PNG)
 <!-- more -->

+Due a request from Christopher Duarte, I've removed the transcription

 As usual, some informations about the author and the piece extracted from ([Wikipedia](https://en.wikipedia.org/wiki/John_W._Duarte){:target="_blank"}):

 >Duarte was the composer of nearly 150 works for the guitar and lute (many commissioned with funds provided by the Arts Council of Great Britain and other sources).
 Most have been published and many have been commercially recorded, some several times.
 He also made many arrangements (several also recorded), and wrote a number of didactic works, including an introduction to harmony for guitarists.